 Managing Political Stress

 A February 2024 Pew poll found that 65% of U.S. adults always or often felt exhausted by politics and 55% always or often felt angry.
-But research now shows the distress we feel around politics can harm our physical and mental health—recent voting cycles highlight the extent of the issue, as we’ve seen a significant increase in reports of election-related stress and anxiety.
+But research now shows the distress we feel around politics can harm our physical and mental health—recent voting cycles highlight the extent of the issue, as we’ve seen a significant increase in reports of stress and anxiety related to politics.

-Elections will not and can not cease because they cause stress, however we must find a way to manage political anxiety in a healthy, productive way.
-Below, you can find detailed information on why many people experience anxiety around elections, resources on how to cope during these times of uncertainty and links to related readings.
+Politics impacts our daily lives, shaping how we live, work, and connect with others.
+When it causes mental or emotional strain, this is called political stress.
+Below, you can find detailed information on why many people experience anxiety around politics, resources on how to cope during these times of uncertainty and links to related readings.

 Media Overload

 Social media, round-the-clock news and information, and constant updates can quickly become overwhelming, adding to already-frayed nerves.
-When you add in the high stakes of election season, it becomes even more stressful.
+When you add in the high stakes of changes in government leadership, it becomes even more stressful.

 Media overload can cause exhaustion, a sense of helplessness or hopelessness, frustration, and confusion.
 For many, it can even cause anger.